brianoursler1/Project-1-Azure-Cloud/README.md

 ## db01.intranet.mydomain.net
 ## db02.intranet.mydomain.net
 ```
+2. Edit the ansible.cfg file.
+This can be done by running ``` nano ansible.cfg ``` Navigate to line 107 and designate a remote user name.
+For simplicity I used the same user name created when the VMs were setup in Azure.
+I also used the same user name for all VMs to keep things easy to manage.
+3. Edit the install-elk.yml file.
+This can be done by running ``` nano install-elk.yml ```.
 ### Running the Playbook
 ### Confirming Playbook Success
 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._